- BSX Insight

 Also, it is true that more muscle means more fat loss.
 Spending time lifting weights is a worthwhile investment.

 Calories are an important part of your body’s fuel, and you need to be aware of how many you’re taking in and burning off.
-You can increase your calorie-burning potential by upping the intensity of your workouts.
-Find a running route that has lots of hills, or up the incline on your treadmill.
-And don’t forget that calories are only part of the story – running and exercising are about so much more than just losing weight.
+You can increase your calorie-burning potential by upping the intensity of your workout.
+Find a running route that has lots of hills or up the incline on your treadmill.
+And don’t forget that calories are only part of the story – running and exercising are about much more than losing weight.

 As you can see, there are many factors that affect the number of calories you burn while running.
 These include your weight, speed, fitness level, and running surface.
 While it is impossible to give a definitive answer to the question of how many calories you burn running a mile, this blog post has provided some useful information to help you estimate the number of calories you may burn.
 If you have any questions or ideas about this post, feel free to leave a comment or visit BSXInsight for more information.